allisonhorst/palmerpenguins/README.md

-# Palmer Station LTER Penguins (in progress)
+# Palmer Archipelago (Antarctica) penguin data

-Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).
+Data were collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).

 **Thank you** to Dr. Gorman, Palmer Station LTER and the LTER Network!
 Special thanks to Marty Downs (Director, LTER Network Office) for help regarding the data license & use.